joelouthan/theologic.us/content/posts/prayers/2020-06-21-daily_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 43:22-28
+“Yet you did not call upon me, O Jacob;
+but you have been weary of me, O Israel!
+You have not brought me your sheep for burnt offerings, or honored me with your sacrifices.
+I have not burdened you with offerings, or wearied you with frankincense.
+You have not bought me sweet cane with money, or satisfied me with the fat of your sacrifices.
+But you have burdened me with your sins;
+you have wearied me with your iniquities.
+“I, I am he
+who blots out your transgressions for my own sake, and I will not remember your sins.
+Put me in remembrance; let us argue together;
+set forth your case, that you may be proved right.
+Your first father sinned,
+and your mediators transgressed against me.
+Therefore I will profane the princes of the sanctuary, and deliver Jacob to utter destruction and Israel to reviling.
 </pre>

+My God,

+You were right.
+The set your Son to destruction by pouring your wrath upon him so that you would blot out my transgressions against you.

+You are my Lord and my God.
+You never abandoned me to the Sheol.
+You did not leave me in Hades.
+You did not let me see corruption.

+You’ve rescued me.
+You redeemed me.
+You delivered me.
+All because you loved me to the utmost.

+Whatever you would have for me, be thou my vision, o my Father.
+Forever.

 Heal Ron & Karen